JayanthK007/atomic-evtx/README.md

 - `payload`
 - `Red team`

-Additionally, event entries containing any of the following strings were deleted from the JSON logs (these logs are a residual result of the dataset generation process itself):
+Additionally, event entries containing any of the following strings were removed from the JSON logs, as they represent residual artifacts from the dataset generation process:
 - `"wevtutil.exe" cl Microsoft-Windows-Sysmon/Operational`
 - `"wevtutil.exe" cl Application`
 - `"wevtutil.exe" cl System`